VoidLeech/LegibleAlchemy/readme.md

 If we can't find any pairings, that means there's some complex ingredient we don't cover yet and we just add the recipe as-is to not break anything.
 We log an error in the hope someone will report it.

 ### What mods does this effect?
 There's one main contributor to the proliferation of these recipes: MCreator.
-Someone else has made a [plugin](https://mcreator.net/plugin/103347/just-enough-recipes) that fixes this on the dev end of an MCreator mod, but that of course doesn't catch mods not using the plugin.
+Someone else has made a [plugin](https://mcreator.net/plugin/103347/just-enough-recipes) that fixes this on the dev end of an MCreator mod, but that of course doesn't catch mods not using the plugin, and apparently still doesn't do it in a way that mods other adding potion recipe can use them.
 There's also some non-MCreator mods that have such recipes: Ecologics, Naturalist (probably not an exhaustive list)

 ### F.A.Q.